Pythio railway station

-Pythion railway station (Σιδηροδρομικός Σταθμός Πυθίου) is a railway station that serves the village of Pythion in Evros in Eastern Macedonia and Thrace, Greece.
+Pythio railway station (Σιδηροδρομικός Σταθμός Πυθίου) is a railway station that serves the village of Pythio in Evros in Eastern Macedonia and Thrace, Greece.
 It is at the junction where the railway to Ormenio and Bulgaria branches off the main line from Thessaloniki to Istanbul through Alexandroupolis and Uzunköprü.
-Located southeast of the village of Pythion, it is unstaffed, however there are waiting rooms available, if in a dilapidated state.
+Located southeast of the village of Pythio, it is unstaffed, however there are waiting rooms available, if in a dilapidated state.
 The station is the final stop in Greece before crossing the border into Turkey.
-There is another railway stop closer to the village, Στάση Πυθίου ("Pythion halt").
+There is another railway stop closer to the village, Στάση Πυθίου ("Pythio halt").

 History

 The station lies on the line, built by the Chemins de fer Orientaux (CO) from Istanbul to Vienna.
-The railway reached Pythion, known as Kuleliburgaz during Ottoman rule, in 1873, when the line from Istanbul to Edirne and Bulgaria was opened.
-A 112 km branch from Pythion to Alexandroupolis (then known as Dedeağaç) was opened in 1874.
+The railway reached Pythio, known as Kuleliburgaz during Ottoman rule, in 1873, when the line from Istanbul to Edirne and Bulgaria was opened.
+A 112 km branch from Pythio to Alexandroupolis (then known as Dedeağaç) was opened in 1874.

 When the railway was built, it was all within the Ottoman Empire.
 During World War I, the railway was an important link for the transportation of troops and equipment, as the Ottoman Empire, Bulgaria, and Austria-Hungary were all Central Allies.
-On 14 December 1916 Allied, aircrafe bombed the bridge over the river Evros near Pythion (Kuleliburgaz).
-Under the Treaty of Lausanne of 1923, a new border between Greece and Turkey was established at the Evros river, just east of Pythion, which had the result that the railway from Istanbul to Bulgaria entered Greece at Pythion, then re-entered Turkey at Edirne (Karaağaç railway station), re-entered Greece at Marasia, and finally entered Bulgaria between Ormenio and Svilengrad.
+On 14 December 1916 Allied, aircrafe bombed the bridge over the river Evros near Pythio (Kuleliburgaz).
+Under the Treaty of Lausanne of 1923, a new border between Greece and Turkey was established at the Evros river, just east of Pythio, which had the result that the railway from Istanbul to Bulgaria entered Greece at Pythio, then re-entered Turkey at Edirne (Karaağaç railway station), re-entered Greece at Marasia, and finally entered Bulgaria between Ormenio and Svilengrad.
 This arrangement continued until 1971, when two new lines were opened.

 During the occupation (and especially during German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with normal service levels resumed around 1948.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971, the station and most of the Greek rail infrastructure was transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.
-That same year in Turkey, the Edirne Cut-off was opened to allow trains from Istanbul to Bulgaria to run through Edirne entirely on Turkish territory so that trains such as the Orient Express no longer had to stop at Pythion.
-In Greece, a line was opened to allow trains from Pythion to Bulgaria to stay on Greek territory and avoid Edirne.
+That same year in Turkey, the Edirne Cut-off was opened to allow trains from Istanbul to Bulgaria to run through Edirne entirely on Turkish territory so that trains such as the Orient Express no longer had to stop at Pythio.
+In Greece, a line was opened to allow trains from Pythio to Bulgaria to stay on Greek territory and avoid Edirne.
 In the 1990s, OSE introduced the InterCity service to the Alexandroupolis–Svilengrad line Which reduced travel times across the whole line.